 Figure 4-1 provides estimates of the total annual catch of SBT in metric tonnes by country.
-Since the early 1990s, total estimated catches of SBT have been increasing.
-However, between 1999 and 2000, there has been a marked decline of 20% in the estimated global SBT catches, followed by a 4% increase between 2000 and 2001 and then a decrease of around 5% between 2001 and 2002, and 8% between 2002 and 2003.
-Part of the increases and decreases in the last two years stem from the fact that the Australian quota year starts in December and fluctuations in the extent of catches taken during December.
-However, more significant, has been substantive decreases in the estimate the catches by Indonesia and Korea.
+Total estimated catches of SBT were decreasing between the early 1980s and the early 1990s.
+This was followed by a period of increase in global catch, peaking in 1999.
+The recent trend in global catches is a decreasing one, with a marked decline of 20% in the estimated global SBT catches in 2000, followed by a 4% increase between 2000 and 2001.
+Global catch has declined by around 5% per year in subsequent years.

+Some of the changes in global catch stem from the fact that the Australian quota year starts in December and the fluctuation of catches that are taken during December.
+However, more significant, has been substantive decreases in the estimate of catches by Indonesia (down 73% from 1999) and Korea (down 91% from 1999).